pmndrs/react-three-fiber/readme.md

 ## Switching the default renderer

 If you want to exchange the default renderer you can.
 But, you will lose some of the functionality, like useRender, useThree, events, which is all covered in canvas.
+[Here's](https://codesandbox.io/s/yq90n32zmx) a small example.

 ```jsx
 import { render, unmountComponentAtNode } from 'react-three-fiber'